Medically reviewed by Drugs.com. Last updated on Jan 5, 2023.

 What is pyloric stenosis?

-What causes pyloric stenosis?
+What increases my baby's risk for pyloric stenosis?

 What are the signs and symptoms of pyloric stenosis?

 - Vomiting after a feeding that gets worse and happens more often

 - Signs of dehydration, such as dry lips or little urination

 - A lump in your baby's abdomen the size of an olive

 - Weight loss, a lean body, or failure to thrive

 - Jaundice (yellowing of the skin or whites of the eyes)

 - Blood or urine tests will show dehydration and other problems caused by pyloric stenosis.